top of page

 My last two articles have explored the first and third aspects, see links below. * It’s no coincidence I have left the second aspect to last: ‘Good Girls can cry but they must not feel or show anger.
 It’s inextricably linked to the other two and it’s the one I found hardest to change in myself.
 Unlike the other two, showing anger has a direct impact on others who might not approve or like us for it.

-I instinctively love harmony but beyond a natural predisposition for beauty and equanimity, I’ve also been trained from a very early age to be a peacemaker, soothing and diffusing jarring dynamics, not adding to them.
+I instinctively love harmony but beyond a natural predisposition for beauty and equanimity, I’ve also been conditioned from a very early age to be a peacemaker, soothing and diffusing jarring dynamics, not adding to them.
 I come from a family that has very high IQ but underdeveloped EQ, i.e. the incapacity to understand and manage emotions, so uncontrolled/unprocessed anger was always erupting.
-Of course, I was born with the capacity to feel anger but because I learned the hard way that Good Girls do not show anger, I swallowed it and my focus was on helping/giving to others and not focusing on myself, hence ‘Good Girls are expected to give but not receive.’
+Of course, I was born with the capacity to feel anger, but I learned to swallow my own and manage others’ anger brilliantly.
+It’s not surprising I became a therapist!

-Swallowing anger is dangerous.
+But swallowing anger is dangerous.
 Anger turned inwards becomes depression and makes us ill.
 It also makes us passive aggressive, i.e. not owning our anger cleanly but channelling it indirectly.
-This is at the core of the victim mindset, a refusal to take personal responsibility for our actions, and it can also manifest in behaviour such as backstabbing, trolling, forming excluding cliques etc. One of my favourite books is Cat’s Eye by Margaret Atwood.
-I read it as a student and passionate feminist…I am still both!..and it shocked me.
-It essentially explores a nasty bully-victim relationship between two women that started as girls.
-It was the first time I had read a feminist writer look so dispassionately at the damage women can do to other women.
-Atwood was challenging a long-held taboo.
+This is at the core of the victim mindset, a refusal to take personal responsibility for our actions, and it can also manifest in behaviour such as backstabbing, trolling, forming excluding cliques etc.

 By the age of 9, I was going through a very dark time: physically…I had pneumonia and I wasn’t healing… and also emotionally and psychologically.
-I wrote about this in: Know thyself: our fascination with the psyche
+I had lost the will to live.

 So, what does healthy anger look like?
-The cover picture is a drawing of the Statue of Liberty.
-Given to the USA in 1885 by the French in honour of the friendship between the two countries, the statue is based on Libertas, the Roman Goddess of liberty and personal freedom, specifically enslavement.
-Look at her strong and authoritative stance, her calm and commanding face and her arm held high in fierce pride.
-This woman means business!
+Look at the Statue of Liberty in New York.
+It is based on Libertas, the Roman Goddess of liberty and personal freedom, specifically enslavement.
+Her strong and authoritative stance, her calm and commanding face and her arm held high in fierce pride: this woman means business!
 She knows her boundaries and has deep self-respect.
 She very rarely roars…she doesn’t need to and often a simple raised eyebrow or tone of voice is enough…but, like a lioness protecting her cubs, she would kill in self-defence.
 She also knows anger is sometimes a necessary motivational energy to change what needs to be changed.

 So, where does this leave our Good Girl?
 It is very tempting to want to kill her off and feeling angry with her is a very healthy part of our healing, but we weren’t born with her like this.
 We are all born with what’s called psychologically an inner ‘Free Child’.
 This inner child is the only place within us where we can experience a visceral, not cerebral, awe and wonder.
 It is the gift of joy.
 Our ‘Good Girl…or Boy’ was originally this beautiful Free Child: innately wise, very sweet and gentle, trusting and loving and who connected very easily with others, seeing the best in them.
 But we didn’t know how to navigate the world with its pits and serpents and if others were not equally gentle and kind, this precious openness left us exposed and vulnerable.
 This is why we became that Good Child, stuck in a loop of wanting to love and please those who should have responded in kind.

 Rather than killing off our Good Child, how about we compassionately transform it into our Free Child again, the child that loves to laugh, dance and play?
-Today is the Summer Solstice in London, the first day of summer.
-It has been a very grey and wet Spring here and we are yearning for the healing power of the sun and the joy and fun of summer to begin.
+We are yearning for the healing power of the sun and the joy and fun of summer to begin.
 Wherever we are in the world, how about we allow our beautiful and wise Free Child to come out to play?
 Now, what might that look like?!

 Hannah Elizabeth Greenwood